-Armory Release Definitions
+Armory Continuous Deployment Release Definitions

-Definitions for different release states
+Overview of the definitions for different release states

 An experiment is a test version of a new feature that we think will solve some of your pain points.
 This is your opportunity to provide us feedback.
 We want to hear the good, the bad, and the ugly, so we can create the best feature to solve your problem.

-Where To Install an Experiment
+Where to install an Experiment

 Not production!
 No, really don’t do it!
 An experimental feature is meant to give the user access to a concept we think would be useful and gives Armory a chance to collect feedback on validating the usefulness and direction of the feature.
 Experiments are meant for a closed development environment or a learning environment that can be destroyed at any minute and rebuilt.

 Not production!
 No, really don’t do it!
 This release is meant to give the user an advanced ability to get to know a feature sooner and gives Armory a chance to collect feedback on what is working and not working.
-Early Release is meant for a closed development environment or a learning environment that can be destroyed at any minute and rebuilt.
+Early Access is meant for a closed development environment or a learning environment that can be destroyed at any minute and rebuilt.

 The feature is working, and installation works.
 All of the major known issues are fixed, Armory is working with customers to test the feature out.
 It’s close to what we expect to ship to our users.

-Where To Install Beta
+Where to install Beta

 Pretty much anywhere except production.
 A production installation could occur but proceed with caution and have proper rollbacks ready.
 If you want to experiment with the feature, Armory recommends using your development, QA, staging, or pre-prod environments.
 This release is meant to give the user a chance to set up new functionality and hit the ground running when GA releases.
 It is also an opportunity to give feedback on any final major issues.